bekk/bekk-christmas/post/javascript/the-people-behind-javascript-daniel-ehrenberg.md

 :video_camera: Watch Dan's JSConf talk from 2018 about [BigInts In JavaScript](https://www.youtube.com/watch?v=WBEdUGsGiXo).

-### What's an upcoming propsal you are excited about, and why?
+### What's an upcoming proposal you are excited about, and why?

 I'm excited about the BigDecimal proposal.
 This would be a new numeric type that can represent numbers like people write them: with base-10